 ELCA takes seriously the commitments of our student-athletes.
 We believe honoring commitments is essential throughout life, in marriage, family, church, career, and other areas.
 We believe athletics helps foster a spirit of genuine commitment.
 Quitting a team for reasons other than medical or family matters contradicts all we teach about what a Kingdom Athlete should be.
-A student should never quit a sport in the middle of the season regardless of how justified he/she may feel their reasons to be.
+A student should never quit a sport in the middle of the season regardless of how justified he may feel their reasons to be.
 We encourage all students and parents to "stick it out".
-It is our desire to work with parents in teaching student's perseverance, commitment, loyalty and fortitude.
+It is our desire to work with parents in teaching student's perseverance, commitment, loyalty, and fortitude.
 You never know what God has in store for your family.
-Any student who quits a sport after the try-out period (5 days) will still be responsible for the athletic fee and be ineligible to begin the next sport, join another in-season team, or participate in off-season training with another sport until the season of the sport he/she quit is over.
+Any student who quits a sport after the try-out period (5 days) will be ineligible to begin the next sport, join another in-season team, or participate in off-season training in another sport until such season is over.